 First of all, Burai represents the first generation of Sixth Ranger, being ''the''Sixth Ranger, and the one who must be present at the birth of a new Sixth Ranger.
 Naoto represents the destiny, or better said, the Screw Destiny.
 Gai was probably destined to live a normal and boring life...okay, as normal as it can be in the sentai universe, but in the very instant that he saved that girl without caring for his own life just to change the "destiny" of another person, they changed his "destiny" of a boring life...or, you know, die from the accident.
 Mikoto respresents the previous generation, he is the Senpai of Gai, but the kōhai of Burai and Naoto. he is the one who has to pass the "name" of Sixth Ranger to Gai.

-Third, the very fact that these three Serious characters gave someone like Gai his Gokai Key is proof enough that he deserve to be a Gokaiger.
+Third, the very fact that these three Serious characters gave someone like Gai his Gokai Key is proof enough that he deserves to be a Gokaiger.

 Having Fuuraimaru as the product of the Hurricaneger's Greater Power makes sense, considering that the Gokaigers have both the Hurricanger Keys and the Gouraiger Keys, as both teams of ninja used Fuuraimaru to combine into Gourai Senpuujin.